sylvainjule/kirby-colorextractor/README.md

 #### 5.1.
 Hook

 You can generate a palette for any image uploaded or replaced in the panel.
-In order to to so, you need to set the 'palette.hook' option to `true` (default if `false`).
+In order to to so, you need to set the `palette.hook` option to `true` (default if `false`).

 Additionally, you can:
 - The number of colors to be extracted with the `palette.limit` option (default is `10`)